 Principal Learning Outcomes

-By the end of the module the student should be able to understand key concepts in Economics, such as national income determination, supply, demand and opportunity cost; demonstrate knowledge of economic trends, institutions and policies, especially in the context of business and industry-related problems and issues; abstract and simplify basic economic problems through the application of simple theoretical models.
+Subject knowledge and understanding:...understand key concepts in Economics, such as national income determination, supply, demand and opportunity cost.
+Demonstrate knowledge of economic trends and key macroeconomic issues, especially in the context of how they affect businesses and how they might adapt to them.
+Apply key concepts to industry-related problems and issues.
+Abstract and simplify basic economic problems through the application of simple theoretical models.

 - Core Module

 - N20E - Year 2, N403 - Year 2, N1RC - Year 2, N1RA - Year 2, N1RB - Year 2, N1RD - Year 2, N20B - Year 1, N400 - Year 1